-In the "White Oasis" in Selb you will find works with which the distinguished master embarks on the path of formal redesign.
-Drexler creates new porcelain objects that he builds himself by hand without the use of plaster moulds.
-He also adds splintered porcelain, i.e. shards of vases and other objects that he smashes with a hammer.
-As with his glazes, he once again works with these (purposely created) imperfections, using this “catastrophe” as an aesthetic component.
-Drexler then joins these in part complicated volumes together after the glost firing.
-This is yet another example of how the porcelain enthusiast is not afraid to break taboos if this serves his artistic purpose.
-“White Oasis” is a department that is flooded with light and exudes peace and tranquillity.
-The magnificence of the many vases, objects and porcelain images decorated with gold and lustre glazes is bright and clear in this room.
+In the "White Oasis" in Selb you will find works with which the old master of porcelain decoration enters the terrain of formal redesign.
+Drexler created new porcelain objects, which he assembled by hand without the help of plaster moulds.
+He also added smashed porcelain, i.e. shards of vessels which he had smashed with a hammer.
+Once again, as with his glazes, he worked with the (deliberately induced) defect, indeed the catastrophe, as an aesthetic component.
+Drexler assembled the sometimes complicated volumes after glaze firing.
+Here too - and once again - the porcelain enthusiast did not shy away from breaking a taboo if it serves his artistic message.
+The "White Oasis" section radiates light and calm.
+The splendour of the vessels and porcelain pictures, often decorated with gold and chandelier glazes, is radiant and clear here.

 The "highlights" in the same building have a completely different character.
 Immersed in mystical darkness, targeted light makes the precious, elaborately decorated pieces shine.